Skip to main content

 Physical Examination

-Whether or not a potential causal factor was identified, doctors will almost always follow up the medical history analysis with a physical examination.
-Techniques such as palpation where doctors apply pressure to specific trigger points while the patient is in a specific pose, can help doctors determine where the issue is and even what type of issue it may be (soft tissue damage, muscle damage, cartilage breakdown, etc.)
+Whether or not a potential causal factor was identified, doctors almost always follow up the medical history analysis with a physical examination.
+Techniques such as palpation, where doctors apply pressure to specific trigger points while the patient is in a particular pose, can help doctors determine where the issue is and what it may be (soft tissue damage, muscle damage, cartilage breakdown, etc.).

 Medical Imaging

-MRIs, CT scans, and X-rays are used to give doctors an image of the different structures within the lower back.
-Muscle health, tendon and ligament structure, cartilage stability, and bone health can all be examined using these techniques.
+MRIs, CT scans, and X-rays give doctors an image of the different structures within the lower back.
+These techniques can examine muscle health, tendon and ligament structure, cartilage stability, and bone health.

-All of these images can give doctors a clue in determining what is causing the muscles in the lower back to tense up and whether it is a symptom of something deeper.
+All these images can give doctors a clue in determining what is causing the muscles in the lower back to tense up and whether it is a symptom of something more profound.

 Diagnosis

-Chronic muscle tension can be a sign of several deeper issues within the lower back.
-Arthritis, acute trauma (sports injuries or work and home place accidents), or osteoarthritis are some of the most common root causes of chronic lower back tension.
-These are issues that do not resolve themselves on their own and will typically require some kind of intervention.
+Chronic muscle tension can signify several deeper issues within the lower back.
+Arthritis, acute trauma (sports injuries or work-related accidents), or osteoarthritis are some of the most common root causes of chronic lower back tension.
+These issues do not resolve independently and typically require some kind of intervention.

-If the at-home treatments mentioned above did not provide substantial relief, doctors may prescribe stronger medication or may jump to surgical intervention if the issue is substantial.
+If the at-home treatments mentioned above did not provide substantial relief, doctors may prescribe stronger medication or consider surgical intervention if the issue is significant.

 For those seeking not only relief from their pain but treatment for the underlying issues causing chronic lower back tension, regenerative therapy may be the solution.